 Deep Transcranial Magnetic Stimulation (dTMS)

-A nurse with a master’s or doctoral degree in mental health disorders.
-A psychiatric nurse can diagnose and treat mental health disorders.
-They mainly provide psychotherapy but in some states that can also prescribe medications.
-Psychiatric nurses also serve as patient advocates and provide case-management services.
-They often work in private practices, hospitals and schools.
+Psychiatric nurses have a master’s or doctoral degree in mental health.
+They are qualified to diagnose and treat mental illness, provide psychotherapy and, in some states, prescribe medication.
+These nurses also act as patient advocates and provide case management services.
+Psychiatric nurses work in private practice, hospitals and schools.

-Most treatment providers for anxiety-related disorders can be found in hospitals, clinics, private or group practices.
-Some also operate in schools (licensed mental health counselors, clinical social workers, or psychiatric nurses ).
-There is also the growing field of tele-health in which mental health workers provide their services through an internet video service, streaming media, video conferencing or wireless communication.
-Telehealth is particularly useful for patients that live in remote rural locations that are far from institutions that provide mental health services.
-Mental health providers that work in tele-health can only provide services to patients currently located in the state in which the provider is licensed.
+Treatment providers for anxiety-related disorders can be found in a variety of settings, including hospitals, clinics, and private or group practices.
+Schools may have licensed mental health counsellors, clinical social workers or psychiatric nurses.
+In addition, the field of telehealth is expanding, allowing mental health professionals to provide services remotely through video streaming, conferencing or wireless communication.
+Telehealth is particularly beneficial for people who live in remote rural areas, far from mental health facilities.
+It is important to note that mental health providers offering telehealth services are typically limited to providing care within the state(s) in which they are licensed.

 Dr. Yvonne Ogbonmwan is a postdoctoral fellow at the Grady Trauma Project at Emory University, a lab led by Dr. Tanja Jovanovic .
 She is currently studying the neurobiology that underlies PTSD in victims of inner-city violence.
 Her project focuses on the interaction of traumatic experiences on neurophysiology in mental disorders such as PTSD, depression and addiction.
 She conducts her research by administering standardized clinical interviews and psychophysiological tests.
 In 2015, Dr. Ogbonmwan completed her doctorate studying behavioral and pharmacological interventions for cocaine relapse under the guidance of Dr. David Weinshenker.